SchwSimon/phpFileHandler/README.md

 All in one PHP file handling class

+(Started 13.08.2017, not yet finished with the starting build)

 ## File sanity

 Image files are NOT checked with the use of exif_imagetype!